 Health Care Reform and What Still Exists 2018

-The Patient Protection and Affordable Care Act (PPACA), more commonly known as the Affordable Care Act (ACA), was passed by Congress in 2010.
+The Patient Protection and Affordable Care Act (PPACA), more commonly know as the Affordable Care Act (ACA), was passed by Congress in 2010.
 Full implementation of the legislation was to take place on January 1, 2014.
-There have been a number of challenges to its success and some parts removed.
+THere have been a number of challenges to its success and some parts removed.
 However, major portions still exist today.

 Health Exchanges (Health Insurance Marketplaces)

 Under the law, some states have created health exchanges.
 These are places for individuals and families to get health insurance at affordable rates.
 The federal government has set up an exchange to cover citizens in states that did not want to set up their own exchange.
 The exchanges are open to both eligible individuals and some employers.
 For small employers, they are called Small Business Health Option Programs or SHOP exchanges.
 They are designed to be an open marketplace for comparative information about coverage options and to allow small businesses to create buying pools for purchasing health plans.
 The place for individuals or small businesses to start the process is www.HealthCare.gov.
 From there you will be directed to your state health exchange if the state offers one.

 Since January 1, 2014, all U.S. citizens and legal residents must purchase health insurance coverage.
 The individual mandate penalty is generally calculated as the cost of purchasing the lowest premium healthcare coverage available on the applicable Health Marketplace (Exchange) or, if less, a monthly flat dollar penalty amount.
 The Tax Cut and Jobs Act of 2017 removes the penalty for individuals beginning January 1, 2019.
 The elimination of the penalties does not technically remove the requirement to obtain healthcare coverage.
 But without penalties there will be no enforcement and, in effect, no practical mandate to obtain coverage for 2019 and later years.